 The Medici Chapel and Religious Symbolism in Renaissance Florence

-The Medici Chapel is a key example of how the family used art and architecture to express their religious and political influence.
-Built in the Basilica of San Lorenzo, this chapel shows the Medici’s close relationship with the church and their use of spiritual symbolism.
+The Medici Chapel is a prime example of how the family utilized art and architecture to convey their religious and political influence.
+Built within the Basilica of San Lorenzo, this chapel exemplifies the Medici family’s close connection with the church and their utilization of spiritual symbolism.

 The decoration features sculptures by Michelangelo that mix Christian symbols with themes of power and eternity.
 Statues of Medici dukes stand as reminders of the family’s role in Florence’s spiritual and civic life.